aidanakenes/ScrapingIGProfile/README.md

 download_pictures(users:list) # doamload all profile pictures of the users from the provided list
 ```

-In the tests/test.py you can see test-code of previous functions
+In the tests/test.py you can see test-code of these functions

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.